Salisbury Steak Recipe (Easy, 30-Min Meal)

 - Baked Chicken Fajita– one pan and so quick

-- 1-Pan Lemon Chicken– perfect flavor combo
+- 1-Pan Chicken and Mushrooms– perfect flavor combo

 You are so in for a treat with this traditional Salisbury Steak Recipe.
 If you have picky eaters and they don’t like mushrooms, just serve their patties without the mushrooms.
 For the kiddos, it’s like a juicy hamburger in gravy and they love it!

 Salisbury Steak with Mushroom Gravy